HTC Desire 300: Design

-The HTC Desire 300 has 4.3 inch display with big bezels; there is an earpiece, an "HTC" logo and a front-facing camera at the upper bezel of the display and there are two capacitive buttons (back and home) buttons at the lower bezel of the display.
-On the side frame; there is a volume rocker at the right side, there is a power button and a headphone jack at the top and there is a microUSB port and a microphone hole at the bottom while the left side is empty.
+The HTC Desire 300 has a 4.3-inch display with big bezels; there is an earpiece, an "HTC" logo and a front-facing camera at the upper bezel of the display and there are two capacitive buttons (back and home) buttons at the lower bezel of the display.
+On the side frame, there is a volume rocker at the right side, there is a power button and a headphone jack at the top and there is a micro-USB port and a microphone hole at the bottom while the left side is empty.
 The HTC Desire 300 has a unibody plastic cover that can be removed; removing the cover reveals a removable battery, a microSIM card slot and a microSD card slot for storage expansion.
 There is a rear-facing camera and a speaker alongside an "HTC" logo at the back.

 The HTC Desire measures 131.78 x 66.23 x 10.12 mm and weighs 120 grams.
 It is available in black and white.

 Hardware

 The HTC Desire 300 is powered by Qualcomm Snapdragon S4 system-on-chip manufactured on a 45 nm process and consisting of a 1.0 GHz dual-core ARM Cortex-A5 CPU and Adreno 203 GPU.
 It comes with 512 MB RAM and 4 GB internal storage; however, only 1.4 GB of the 4 GB internal storage is user accessible.
 Internal storage can be expanded up to 64 GB by using a microSD card.

-The HTC Desire 300 has a 4.3 inch LCD display with 480x800 pixels (WVGA) resolution and 217 ppi pixel density.
+The HTC Desire 300 has a 4.3-inch LCD with 480x800 pixels (WVGA) resolution and 217 ppi pixel density.
 The phone has Beats Audio enhancements but lacks the BoomSound speakers.

 The HTC Desire 300 has a 5-megapixel rear camera with f/2.8 aperture, 34mm focal length, autofocus and WVGA (800x480) video recording.
 It also has a VGA (0.3-megapixel) front-facing camera.
-None of the cameras are assisted by LED flash.
+None of the cameras is assisted by LED flash.

 The HTC Desire 300 has a 1650 mAh removable battery.
 According to HTC, the phone can last up to 11 hours on 3G calls and up to 26 days on 3G stand-by.

 Software

 The HTC Desire 300 runs on Android 4.1.2 Jelly Bean with HTC's Sense user interface out of the box.
-It also includes HTC's Blinkfeed feature which displays dynamic list of titles and social network updates on the homescreen.
+It also includes HTC's Blinkfeed feature which displays a dynamic list of titles and social network updates on the home screen.
 It comes preinstalled with Google's software suite.